Salvador Luria: Later work

 and received the National Medal of Science in 1991.

 Political activism

 Throughout his career, Luria was an outspoken political advocate.
 He joined with Linus Pauling in 1957 to protest against nuclear weapon testing.
 Luria was an opponent of the Vietnam War and a supporter of organized labor.
 In the 1970s, he was involved in debates over genetic engineering, advocating a compromise position of moderate oversight and regulation rather than the extremes of a complete ban or full scientific freedom.
 Due to his political involvement, he was blacklisted from receiving funding from the National Institutes of Health for a short time in 1969.

-Noam Chomsky describes him as a friend, and claims that Luria attempted to influence Jewish American writer Elie Wiesel's public stance on Israel.
+Noam Chomsky describes him as a friend, and writes that Luria attempted to influence Jewish American writer Elie Wiesel's public stance on Israel.

 Death

 Luria died in Lexington, Massachusetts of a heart attack on 6 February 1991 at the age of 78.